-How to Customize and Send the Fill In Comments Acknowledgment Agreement The last page of this document includes a 'Signature ACKNOWLEDGEMENT Acknowledgment'.
-A signed acknowledgement agreement is important to keep in employee records to show that I certify that I have received and read the contents of the Labor Laws each remote worker has been informed of their rights in case of labor disputes or lawsuits.
-Before sending to your remote worker, you must Signature of Recipient: complete the "Comments" field with: • The reply-to email address or addresses that the remote worker should send the signed acknowledgement to Additional information your business requires, such as the Employee Identification Number or where to post instructions Each remote worker must complete the "Employee Name" SUBMIT ACKNOWLEDGEMENT and "Date Received" fields before sending back.
+How to Customize and Send the Acknowledgment Agreement

+The last page of this document includes a 'Signature Acknowledgment'.
+A signed acknowledgement agreement is important to keep in employee records to show that each remote worker has been informed of their rights in case of labor disputes or lawsuits.

+Before sending to your remote worker, you must complete the "Comments" field with:

+- The reply-to email address or addresses that the remote worker should send the signed acknowledgement to - Additional information your business requires, such as the Employee Identification Number or where to post instructions

+Note: Please ensure the document is opened in Adobe Acrobat, not your web browser, in order to complete the Acknowledgement Agreement

+Each remote worker must complete the "Employee Name" and "Date Received" fields before sending back.

 NOTE: Signed acknowledgments should be stored securely by the administrator.
 That agreement is the only electronic acknowledgment copy for your records.
-LaborLawCenterTM does not store or keep on file your records.
+Colony West does not store or keep on file your records.